Oleg the Wise: Oleg in chronicles

+Death according to legend

 In the Primary Chronicle, Oleg is known as the Prophet, an epithet alluding to the sacred meaning of his Norse name ("priest").
-According to the legend, romanticised by Alexander Pushkin in his ballad "The Song of the Wise Oleg," it was prophesied by the pagan priests (volkhvs) that Oleg would take death from his stallion.
+According to the legend, romanticised by Alexander Pushkin in his ballad "The Song of the Wise Oleg", it was prophesied by the pagan priests (volkhvs) that Oleg would take death from his stallion.

 To defy the prophecies, Oleg sent the horse away.
 Many years later he asked where his horse was, and was told it had died.
 He asked to see the remains and was taken to the place where the bones lay.
 When he touched the horse's skull with his boot a snake slithered from the skull and bit him.
 Oleg died, thus fulfilling the prophecy.

 Oleg's death has been interpreted as a distorted variant of the threefold death theme in Indo-European myth and legend, with prophecy, the snake and the horse representing the three functions: the prophecy is associated with sovereignty, the horse with warriors, and the serpent with reproduction.

-In Scandinavian traditions, this legend lived on in the saga of Orvar-Odd.
+A variant of this story occurs in Scandinavian legend, in the 13th-century saga of Örvar-Oddr.
+Another variant is found in the tale of Sir Robert de Shurland on the Isle of Sheppey in Kent, England.